One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 Almost as a prerequisite for this topic, before you can really have a good listener, you will need to explain why it's important to know more about Islamic teachings.
 Most people you come across will literally not have a clue why you would even be interested, or why they should be.

-2. They will perpetually try to change our laws, from within and from without.
-They have already done so in Europe and Canada.
+2. The devoted ones will perpetually try to change our laws, from within and from without.
+They have already done so in Europe and Canada, and all over the world.
 Islam is a political ideology.
-It is the duty of faithful Muslims to work toward making every government on earth follow Allah's law (Shari'a law).
+It is the duty of faithful Muslims to work toward making every government on earth follow Allah's law (Sharia law).

 They are carefully following a 20-year plan to overthrow the U.S. government, and so far, they are succeeding.
 Why?
 Because most Americans don't know anything about Islam.